-- (a) After ecology receives the required disclosures of corporate association and complete documents for the certification and designation of the primary and alternate account representatives, ecology will set up two accounts for each covered entity and two accounts for each opt-in entity: - (i) A compliance account through which compliance instruments are transferred to ecology for retirement.
-Compliance instruments in compliance accounts may not be sold, transferred, traded, or otherwise provided to another account or party. - (ii) A holding account for compliance instruments that may be bought, sold, transferred to another registered entity, or traded. - (b) For each electric utility and each natural gas utility registering in the program as a covered or opt-in entity, ecology will also set up a limited use holding account.
-Electric utilities and natural gas utilities must transfer their no cost allowances to the limited use holding account in order to consign them to auction for the benefit of ratepayers as described in WAC 173-446-300 (2)(b). - (c) After ecology receives the required disclosures of corporate association and complete documents for the certification and designation of the primary and alternate account representatives, ecology will set up a holding account for each general market participant. - (2) Holding limits. - (a) Except as provided in (c) and (d) of this subsection, the maximum total number of allowances of the current or prior vintage that a registered entity may hold in its holding account, its compliance account, or combination of both, is determined by the following:
+(a) After ecology receives the required disclosures of corporate association and complete documents for the certification and designation of the primary and alternate account representatives, ecology will set up two accounts for each covered entity and two accounts for each opt-in entity:

+(i) A compliance account through which compliance instruments are transferred to ecology for retirement.
+Compliance instruments in compliance accounts may not be sold, transferred, traded, or otherwise provided to another account or party.

+(ii) A holding account for compliance instruments that may be bought, sold, transferred to another registered entity, or traded.

+(b) For each electric utility and each natural gas utility registering in the program, ecology will also set up a limited use holding account.
+Electric utilities and natural gas utilities must transfer their no cost allowances to the limited use holding account in order to consign them to auction for the benefit of ratepayers as described in WAC 173-446-300 (2)(b).

+(c) After ecology receives the required disclosures of corporate association and complete documents for the certification and designation of the primary and alternate account representatives, ecology will set up a holding account for each general market participant.

+(2) Holding limits.

+(a) Except as provided in (c) and (d) of this subsection, the maximum total number of allowances of the current or prior vintage that a registered entity may hold in its holding account, its compliance account, or combination of both, is determined by the following:

-$HL_i = 0.1 \times 25,000,000 + 0.025 \times (C_i - 25,000,000)$
+$$HL_i = 0.1 \ge 25,000,000 + 0.025 \ge (C_i - 25,000,000)$$

-HLi = holding limit for year i

-Ci = annual cap on emissions for year i i = current year
+Where: $HL_i = holding limit for year i$ $C_i = annual allowance budget for year i$ i = current year